Unveiling dark fifth forces with linear cosmology

-A summary of the main parameter constraints, for both the 5F and CDE scenarios, is provided in Table~\ref{tab:constraints}.
+A summary of the main parameter constraints, for both the 5F and CDE scenarios, is given in Table~\ref{tab:constraints}.
 It is worthwhile to comment on how our CDE scenario differs from previous studies of DM-DE interactions.
 Formally, our setup can be described within the parametrization developed in Refs.~\cite{Gleyzes:2015pma,Gleyzes:2015rua},\footnote{In the notation of Refs.~\cite{Gleyzes:2015pma,Gleyzes:2015rua}, our CDE model corresponds to

 as well as $ \alpha_M = \alpha_B = \alpha_T = 0$, reflecting the fact that gravity per se is not modified.
 Furthermore, we have the identifications $\pi = \delta s/\dot{\bar{s}}$ and $v_x = - a\, \theta_x/k^2$, and $\Phi_{\rm there} = \Psi$ and $\Psi_{\rm there} = - \Phi$.} but it is not straightforward to compare the numerical results of those works to ours, because of the assumptions made there about the time evolution of the cosmological parameters~\cite{Gleyzes:2015rua}.
 In particular, Hubble was taken to evolve as in $w$CDM (with constant $w$) and the coupling $\beta_\gamma$ was taken to be time-independent, neither of which applies in our framework.
 In general, we emphasize that the simplest microscopic model discussed here -- just an ultralight scalar with a trilinear interaction with the DM field -- leads to a complex cosmological evolution, where the dynamics of both the background and the fluctuations are modified.